Lietsaki/paperchat/README.md

 ## Bug reporting

-Please feel free to open an issue if you think you've found a bug, provide least the following information:
+Please feel free to open an issue if you think you've found a bug, provide at least the following information:

 - Description of the problem.
 - Platform (desktop browser, mobile browser, android app)